-This Future Land Use designation comprises approximately 22 acres.
-The amount of land identified as Public represents less than 1% of the total land area within Palm Beach (Table 1-1).
+The Plan designates approximately four acres of land for this use.
 Appropriate uses include public schools, low intensity public facilities at a scale and intensity necessary to primarily serve the needs of Town persons, and owned, operated, franchised, or supervised by a governmental agency.
 The designation of a property for Public Use on the Future Land Use Plan Map recognizes the current use of the property; and, further, that such properties may also be appropriate for residential or commercial development.
 The Zoning Ordinance is the tool which indicates those uses which are specifically allowed.
-Nonconforming buildings or structures unintentionally damaged or destroyed, such as by fire or other casualty, act of terrorism, war or act of God or nature may exceed what is permitted in this land use category and the land development regulations if rebuilt at the same density and/or intensity, on the same footprint and to the same size and configuration as those nonconforming buildings or structures being replaced.
-Actual construction to replace, restore or reconstruct the nonconforming building or structure shall commence within the time frame outlined in Code Sections 18-237 and 18-238. land development regulations.
+Nonconforming buildings or structures unintentionally damaged or destroyed, such as by fire or other casualty, act of terrorism, war or act of God or nature may exceed what is permitted in this land use category and the land development regulations if rebuilt at the same density and/or intensity, on the same footprint and to the same size and configuration as those nonconforming buildings or structures shall commerce within the time frame outlined in the land development regulations.